Lincoln Square, Chicago: Politics

 Lincoln Square is a stronghold for the Democratic Party in elections.
-In the 2016 presidential election, Lincoln Square cast 15,317 votes for Hillary Clinton and cast 1,981 votes Donald Trump.
+In 2020, Joe Biden won 18,908 votes, or 85.8% compared to 2,699 for Donald Trump, or 12.2% In the 2016 presidential election, Lincoln Square cast 15,317 votes for Hillary Clinton (83.3%) and cast 1,981 votes Donald Trump (10.3%).
 In the 2012 presidential election, Lincoln Square cast 13,515 votes for Barack Obama and 2,435 votes for Mitt Romney.
 In the Illinois General Assembly, the entirety of Lincoln Square is located in the 7th Legislative District and the 13th House District.
 During the 101st General Assembly, the community area is represented by Senator Heather Steans and House Majority Leader Greg Harris.
 The Lincoln Square neighborhood encompasses the 40th and 47th wards on the Chicago City Council.
 The aldermen are Andre Vasquez in the 40th Ward and Matt Martin in the 47th Ward.
 Both were first elected in the 2019 election.